Blue castle on an old door

 Trinkwasser Schweiz BrunnenIn der Schweiz gibt es tausende von öffentlichen Brunnen (Foto: Seraina Zellweger)

-If you are planning on using public transport on a regular basis, we recommend you to install this extremely helpful app.
-Whether you're looking for the next train connection from the airport to Bern, the departure time of the passenger ship from Thun to Interlaken or the bus schedule from Solothurn to Langendorf, the SBB App will give you the information you need.
-It also provides information about train tickets in Switzerland, station facilities and the availability of Supersaver tickets.
+If you frequently use public transport, we recommend downloading this incredibly helpful app.
+Whether you’re looking for the next train connection from the airport to Bern, the departure time for the passenger boat from Thun to Interlaken, or the bus from Solothurn to Langendorf, the SBB App can provide you with all the info you need.
+It also has details on train tickets in Switzerland, the facilities at train stations, and the availability of discount tickets.

-Assuming that all of Switzerland is covered in snow in winter
+Assuming the Whole of Switzerland is Covered in Snow in Winter

-If you come to Switzerland and are looking forward to meters of snow, you may be bitterly disappointed.
-Climate change does not stop here and snowfall is no longer as certain as it was 10-20 years ago.
+If you’re coming to Switzerland expecting to see meters of snow, you might be in for a big disappointment.
+Climate change affects us too, and snowfall is not as reliable as it was 10-20 years ago.

-If you're staying at lower altitudes in winter and would like to spend some time in the snow, you will most likely find it in higher places.
-So if you don't see any snow when you land in Zurich in January, you don't have to give up hope right away.
+If you’re staying in lower altitudes during winter and want to enjoy some time in the snow, you’ll likely find what you’re looking for in higher-altitude towns.
+So, if you don’t see any snow when you land in Zurich in January, don’t lose hope just yet.

 Winter in der SchweizWinter in der Schweiz (Foto: Seraina Zellweger)